ack-lab-demos/ack-lab-demo-swap/README.md

 A demonstration of secure agent-to-agent commerce using the Agent Commerce Kit (ACK), showcasing how autonomous AI agents can negotiate and execute USDC to SOL swaps with built-in authentication and payment processing.

+> ⚠️ **Disclaimer**: This is a **vibe-coded demonstration example** created to showcase ACK capabilities.
+Unlike ACK-Lab and other production components, this demo hasn't undergone extensive testing or security audits.
+It's designed for educational purposes to help developers understand agent-to-agent commerce patterns.

 This demo showcases agent-to-agent communication using the ACK Lab SDK.
 It demonstrates how AI agents collaborate to execute cryptocurrency swaps, with one agent (Agent A) representing a user who wants to swap USDC for SOL, and another agent (Agent B) providing the swap service.

+## 🎭 What's Real vs. Mocked

+This demo uses **real ACK-Lab infrastructure** for authentication and payment processing, but **simulates** some compontents:

+### ✅ Real Components
+- **ACK-Lab Authentication**: Actual agent identity verification and JWT token generation
+- **ACK-Pay Payment Processing**: Real payment token creation and validation
+- **Pyth Network Price Oracle**: Live SOL/USD price feeds from Pyth
+- **Agent Communication**: Authentic HTTP-based agent-to-agent messaging

+### 🎬 Mocked/Simulated Components
+- **SOL Transfer**: The demo simulates sending SOL to the user's wallet - no actual SOL is transferred
+- **DEX Swap Execution**: The swap is simulated, not executed on any real DEX

 ## 🌟 About Agent Commerce Kit (ACK)